See 8 of the most common mistakes that food trucks make and how to avoid them

 - How Do Seasons Affect The Food Truck Industry?

 2. Not having a clear identity

-Well if you do it often means the business has a weak identity and is not conveying very clearly what do they.
+Well if you do it often means the business has a weak identity and is not conveying very clearly what it is.

 How to avoid:

 Have a clear message in terms of your name and strapline.
-For example, you know that “The Boston Burger Co.” sells burgers and that’s its main product.
+For example, you know that “The Boston Burger Co.” is in the Boston area and sells burgers.

-You don’t have to guess what they do and you can easlity make a dicision on wheather to make a purchase or not.
+You don’t have to guess what they do and you can easily make a decision on whether to make a purchase or not.

 - 19 Food Truck Marketing Ideas To Attract More Customers

 - 351 Food Truck Name Ideas To Attract More Customers